Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

     * get some b*itches

 ## 8. Bugs solved
-- Rares bug: the print_big function was trashing the value in %r12, so when having a specific input, the program would crash
+- Rares bug: the print_matrix function was trashing the value in %r12, so when having a specific input, the program would crash

 ## 9. Learned
 - .fill 81 1 '-' can get seg fault?